Free Pinellas County Public Records: Arrests, Criminal, Marital

 Level 2: A level 2 check is always performed by the Federal Bureau of Investigation (FBI).
 It is much more intensive and accurate as it matches a person’s fingerprints to find their record.
 Moreover, it includes criminal history and police reports from across the US.

 However, level 2 checks can only be used for employment or other official reasons if the requesting agency initiates them.
-Otherwise, the Identity History Summary cannot be used to make decisions.6
+Otherwise, the Identity History Summary Checks cannot be used to make decisions.6

 The Pinellas County Sheriff’s Office offers fingerprinting services for FBI background checks free of cost using the Automated Fingerprint Identification System (AFIS).
 People can also bring a fingerprint card from their potential employer to send the results directly to them.